wso2/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

     enabled_features=["security.loginVerifyData.typingDNA"]
     ```

-2. Go to the [WSO2 store](https://store.wso2.com/store/assets/isconnector/list) and download both the Authenticator and the Artifacts from the **TypingDNA Connector**.
+2. Go to the [WSO2 store](https://store.wso2.com/store/assets/isconnector/list) and download both the authenticator and the artifacts from the **TypingDNA Connector**.

 3. Copy the Authenticator file, `org.wso2.carbon.identity.conditional.auth.typingdna.functions-x.x.x.jar` and paste it in the **{IS-Home}/repository/components/dropins** directory.